Senolytic Therapy for Alzheimer's Disease

 The trial allows participants to continue taking FDA-approved Alzheimer's medications like donepezil, rivastigmine, or galantamine if they have been on a stable dose for at least three months.
 However, certain medications, such as those affecting liver enzymes (CYP3A4, CYP2C8, CYP2C9, CYP2D6) or inducing cellular senescence, may need to be stopped.
 Participants on anticoagulants or H2 antagonists/proton pump inhibitors may need to adjust their medication schedule during the trial.

-Is senolytic therapy safe for humans?
+Is there any evidence suggesting that senolytic therapy is likely to be safe for humans?

 MO